hanback-docs/soda_docs/docs/Desktop.md

 It's recommended to select "Shutdown" from the Soda OS menu, wait for about 10 seconds, and then disconnect the power when it is completely turned off.<br><br>

 <h2> Program Execution </h2>
-You can also run it by selecting 'Run' from the Soda OS menu and entering the program name, just like a Windows host.
-This function is used when running a program not registered in the menu or running as a program with administrator privileges.<br>
+You can also run it by selecting "Run" from the Soda OS menu and entering the program name.
+This function is used when running a program not registered in the menu or running as a program with root privileges.<br>

 ![Program Execution](./picture/program_execution.png)

-<h2> Audio Configuration </h2>
+<h2> Audio Settings </h2>
-In the case of Hanbaek Electronics IoT products with speakers and microphones built into the equipment itself, no separate audio equipment is required.
-To adjust the volume of the speaker or microphone in Soda OS, place the mouse cursor on the ‘System Tray> Audio Settings icon’ and move the mouse wheel to adjust the volume gauge.
-Click the speaker icon once to silence it.
-To select an audio device, right-click on the ‘System Tray> Audio Settings icon’ and select Preferences<br><br>
+In the case of the edge device has speakers or microphones, you can configure speakers or microphones in Soda OS.<br>

+<h3>Volume</h3>
+After placing the mouse cursor on the audio settings icon, you can adjust the volume gauge by moving the mouse wheel.<br><br>
+To set the silence, click the audio setting icon.<br>

+<h3>Device Settings</h3>